FrancoisBlavoet/glide-wiki/Home.md

 5. Glide recycles bitmaps to minimize jank inducing garbage collections

   On devices with the Honeycomb or later, Glide will reuse bitmaps when loading images from the disk cache and while cropping images to minimize garbage collections.
 This is done completely transparently as images are loaded and then replaced in recycled views in Android's ListViews.
-Once images have been resized once and the disk cache is populated, Bitmap reuse makes scrolling smooth by drastically reducing garbage collections.
+Once images have been resized once and the disk cache is populated, Bitmap recycling makes scrolling smooth by drastically reducing garbage collections.

+6. Glide reads and obeys exif orientation data

+  Glide automatically orients jpeg and tiff images according to the exif data in the images' headers.
+The included exif parser reads directly from InputStreams so exif data can be read from any source without any additional IO.
+In contrast, Android's ExifInterface handles fields other than orientation, but is limited to files and requires two IO operations to both load the image and read the exif data.